Get started

 - See supported Wrangler commands for D1.

-- Learn how to use the D1 client API within your Worker.
+- Learn how to use D1 Worker Binding APIs within your Worker, and test them from the API playground.

 - Explore community projects built on D1.